Consumer Medicine Information

 Tell any other doctors, dentists and pharmacists who are treating you that you are taking this medicine.

-If you become pregnant while you are taking risperidone, tell your doctor immediately.
+If you become pregnant or start breastfeeding while you are taking risperidone, tell your doctor immediately.

 If you are going to have surgery, tell the surgeon or anaesthetist that you are using this medicine.